Filmmaking is an art,

-Unlike a news story, high-quality filmmaking does not lend itself well to whimsy or last minute changes.
 Every great video starts with a great plan.
 We call this “Pre-Production.”
 It’s the critical work that takes place before the cameras roll.
-In fact, it’s so critical we’ve created a convenient online pre-production planning guide that must be completed before any shooting can begin.
-Using the guide, together we will clearly establish the following:
+In fact, it’s so critical we’ve created a convenient online pre-production planning guide.
+The guide is intended to help you establish the following:

 Once completed, you'll have the opportunity to schedule a phone call with our production team via our up-to-date online production calendar to discuss the guide and any questions or concerns you have in detail.

-Yes, we do!
 We’re committed to producing the highest-quality, best looking and sounding audio and video we possibly can.
 We’ve invested in the very best technology and tools to do our work.
 Our kit includes tripods, light stands, multiple cameras, a dozen lenses, microphones, mic stands, light fixtures, cabling, not to mention our crew of humans!
-Unfortunately, that side conference room where you hold spontaneous team huddles with a few of your staff on a day to day basis is likely not going to work well for our video shoot.
 The spaces we like best are large, relatively quiet, controllable in terms of foot traffic, and, importantly, help to tell our story visually in some way.
 We also need to have some idea of what this location looks like before we arrive.
 Please take a moment to snap a few cell phone pics and send them to us.
 We love getting these photos more than we love ice cream.
 And we really love ice cream.

 You can't rush greatness!
 Quality work requires us to be thoughtful and to be thoughtful takes time.
 Planning on a half-day or full-day shoot up front ensures we will have plenty of time to get everything just right.

 Once the perfect location is chosen, we need space and time to set and light our scene.
 This means we need the space for about 30 to 45 minutes and we need to limit the number of people on set with us to only those who are absolutely necessary.
 Don’t be offended if we’re less social than usual.
-We’re doing some sciencey maths in our head and it can be a lot!
+We’re doing some sciencey math in our head and it can be a lot!
 We will summon interviewees and other participants when we’re ready.
-We’ve been known to kick people out of the room while we're working and it makes us feel terrible.
-You can help relieve our crushing guilt by planning a separate room or area for people to wait in so that we have plenty of space to do our thing.
+It helps a lot to plan a separate room or area for people to wait in.

 Our work is entirely about authenticity so, simply put, we want people to be themselves on camera.
-However, it might be a problem for video if your favorite shirt is neon orange.
 The best clothing to wear for a filmed interview is simple, solid, muted earth tones.
 Avoid bright colors, pastels, and tight, detailed patterns.
 They don’t reproduce well on video.
 We have a special affinity for blues.
 If you wear blue we'll be fast friends.